mirogon/docs/Blender/BlenderGameAssetCreation.md

 - ### Select every object of model and go to edit mode
 - ### Work on part by part not every object at the same time, but after you went to edit mode with all objects
 - ### Use seam at every sharp/beveled edge
+- ### Increase scale of islands that have high detailed geometry
 <br>
 <div id="4"></div>